mssudhansu98-cyber/My-repo/Introduction.md

 # Introduction

-MakeMy Trip is a online travel platform that allows users to book flights, hotels, and holiday packages.
+MakeMyTrip is a online travel platform that allows users to book flights, hotels, and holiday packages.

 ## Key Features